NathanStanislavsky/NathanStanislavsky/README.md

 ## Hi there 👋

 My name is Nathan Stanislavsky and I am student at Boston University studying math and computer science.
-I am currently working on PastryChef which uses ingredients you input to find relevant recipes.
+I am currently working on Pantry which uses ingredients you input to find relevant recipes.
 I am developing this using my favorite tech stack -- Sveltekit, Node.js, Postgres, and Tailwind.
 My last projects include a workout tracker, tetris web application using the MERN stack and a chess engine written in C++.
 I'm excited to continue learning and expanding my skillset in full stack development.

 <!--
 **NathanStanislavsky/NathanStanislavsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.